gentee/eonza-docs/en/scripts/form.md

 }
 ```

+* **Button link**.
+Creates a button as a normal link.
+All features and settings are identical to the *Button* element described above.

 * **Dynamic**.
 You can generate a list of elements at runtime and show them using this type.
 To do this leave the *Text* field empty and the variable in the *Variable Name* field must contain a JSON string with the list of elements.

 ``` go